phil65/PrettyQt/docs/features/proxymodels/multicolumnfilterproxymodel.md

 ## MultiColumnFilterProxyModel

-can take a seperate search term / value for each column, thus avoiding to layer proxy models in case you want to filter based on several columns.
-That way it is less demanding since filtering for all columns is done in one go.|
+This proxy uses seperate search term / values for each column in order to filter the source model, thus avoiding to layer proxy models in case you want to filter based on several columns.
+That way it is less demanding since filtering for all columns is done in one go.
-: Used by FilterHeader widget.
+This model is used by the [FilterHeader][filterheader] widget.

 ### Example